 Tracy is a real time, nanosecond resolution frame profiler that can be used for remote or embedded telemetry of your application.
-It can profile both CPU (C++, Lua) and GPU (OpenGL).
+It can profile CPU (C++, Lua), GPU (OpenGL, Vulkan) and memory.
 It also can display locks held by threads and their interactions with each other.

 Tracy requires compiler support for C++11, Thread Local Storage and a way to workaround static initialization order fiasco.
 There are no other requirements.
 The following platforms are confirmed to be working (this is not a complete list):

 - FreeBSD (x64)

 - OSX (x64)